fangwei123456/spikingjelly/docs/source/tutorials/en/cupy_neuron.rst

 Implement the CUPY backend
 -------------------------------------
 We have implemented ``IFNodeFPTTKernel, IFNodeBPTTKernel, IFNodeATGF``.
-Now we can use them to implement the simplified IF neuron with CUPY backend.
+We can now use them to implement an IFNode example with a CUPY backend.

 Here are the codes: